 This collection of essays (242 pages) was published in April of 2013 by Interlink.
 The book takes you to Prague.
 Melissa read Prague and loved it; it wouldn't be on our site if she didn't recommend it.

 This essay collection offers a completely different approach to traveling in Prague.
-Rather than photos and sightseeing logistics, it delves into the significance and history of various facets of Czech culture.
+Rather than photos and sightseeing logistics, it explores the significance and history of various facets of Czech culture.

 Written with intelligence and insight, it delves into Jewish history in Prague (including the legend of the golem), Vyšehrad castle, the legacy of Franz Kafka, Czech theater and music, the significance of the architecture, life under Communism, the drama of the Velvet Revolution, and more.